 - An adult’s email account, which is supervised by that adult

-- Girls must read and accept the Girl Scout Digital Cookie Pledge before they can participate in Digital Cookie
+- Girls must read, agree to, and abide by, and accept the Girl Scout Digital Cookie Pledge before they can participate in Digital Cookie.

-- Volunteers must read and accept the Digital Cookie Terms and Conditions for Volunteers before they can participate in Digital Cookie
+- Volunteers must read and accept the Digital Cookie Terms and Conditions before they can participate in Digital Cookie.

 - Girls may only post about their participation on Digital Cookie on social media that allows them to restrict access to friends and family (e.g. Facebook).